DISCOVER YOUR WILD SIDE

 · Other duties as assigned

-· 1 year of experience developing environmental education and/or interpretative programs
+· 1 year experience delivering educational programs and activities

-· Must have a valid driver’s license, clean driving record, and reliable transportation
+· Must have a valid Arizona driver’s license

 · Animal handling experience

-· Must be in good health and able to walk on uneven surfaces, climb low fencing, bend, twist, and stretch
+· Must be able to walk on uneven surfaces

 How to apply: